synarete/silofs/README.md

 ## Overview

-Silofs *("stored in large objects file-system")* is a GNU/Linux user-space file system designed for storing large volumes of data over encrypted blobs.
+Silofs *("stored in large objects file-system")* is a GNU/Linux user-space file-system designed for storing large volumes of data over encrypted blobs.
 It let normal users create an isolated storage area, with its own private key, and mount it on a local host machine.
 Once mounted, users may manipulate their data as they would normally do with any other POSIX file-system, plus take full volume snapshots (online or offline).
-At the same time the actual data is securely stored within local repository on top of regular files which serve as opaque storage blobs.
-Having this type of layered model allow file-system's owner to easily backup or archive the entire repository into remote machine or cloud storage using tools like [rsync](https://rsync.samba.org/)) or [rclone](https://rclone.org/)), but without compromising their data integrity.
+The actual actual underlying data and meta-data is securely stored within local repository on top of regular files, which serve as opaque storage blobs.
+This layered model allow file-system's owner to easily backup or archive the entire repository onto remote machine or cloud storage using tools like [rsync](https://rsync.samba.org/)) or [rclone](https://rclone.org/)), yet without compromising their data integrity.

 Silofs is implemented using Linux's FUSE bridge, and as such it trades